-- 291. Plaintiff repeats and realleges paragraphs 1 290 set out above. - 292.
-The State lacks a compelling, legitimate, or rational interest in the Governor's Orders' application of different standards for churches and religious gatherings than those applicable to exempted businesses or non-religious entities. - 293.
+- 281. Plaintiff repeats and realleges paragraphs 1-280 set out above. - 282.
 The "First Amendment bars application of a neutral, generally applicable law to religiously motivated action" when the actions also involve the Free Exercise Clause "in conjunction with other constitutional protections," such as other First Amendment protections.
 Smith, 494 U.S. at 881.
 In other words, strict scrutiny applies even if the law is neutral and generally applicable as long as other First Amendment freedoms are implicated.
 These are called "hybrid" cases.
 Id.

-294. Religious speech, assembly, and association receive just as much protection under the First Amendment as their secular counterparts.
+283. Religious speech, assembly and association receive just as much protection under the First Amendment as their secular counterparts.